kabisa/terraform-datadog-kubernetes/README.md

 ## Node Status

+This cluster state metric provides a high-level overview of a node’s health and whether the scheduler can place pods on that node.
+It runs checks on the following node conditions\nhttps://kubernetes.io/docs/concepts/architecture/nodes/#condition

 | variable                      | default                                  | required | description                      |
 |-------------------------------|------------------------------------------|----------|----------------------------------|
 | node_status_enabled           | True                                     | No       |                                  |